 - Line registration status can be seen in real-time on the VoIP > System webpage's Diagnostics tab.
 Feedback on line registration progress and call status is visible on the HD-1 display and on the Audio webpage in a Launch-configured device.

 - VoIP X features include an ASCII VoIP log which will capture log all traffic including SIP and RTP traffic.
 It will be possible to select pre or post TLS encryption in logging in the VoIP endpoint.
 VoIP logging is managed on the VoIP > System webpage's Maintenance tab.
-Logs are not displayed in real-time but can be downloaded at any time.
+Logs are not displayed in real-time but can be downloaded at any time by clicking Control-Shift-F12 to reveal the "Download Logs" button.
 A program such as Windows Notepad++ is helpful for viewing logs.

 The VoIP X interface allows users to upload a custom ringtone file (wav format) in addition to its default ringtones.